Looking for the best homeowners insurance? The top home insurance companies aren’t always those with the cheapest premiums.

 You’ve also got to consider a company’s reputation with both customer complaints and customer satisfaction after you make a claim on your property.

-If you’re looking for the top home insurance companies, here’s who to check out and who to avoid…
+If you’re looking for the best homeowners insurance, here’s who to check out and who to avoid…

-- Consumer Reports: Top 10 best homeowners insurance companies
+- Consumer Reports: Top 10 Best Homeowners Insurance

 - J.D.
-Power: Top 10 best homeowners insurance companies
+Power: Top 10 Best Homeowners Insurance

 But surprisingly, the reason he loves them doesn’t have to do with their cost!